-- 137 The Local Planning Authority will expect any planning application to be accompanied by a comprehensive Design and Access Statement.
+- 139 The Local Planning Authority will expect the planning application to be accompanied by a comprehensive Design and Access Statement.

-- 138 The Design and Access Statement which forms part of an outline planning application should provide the basis for quality of layout and design to be delivered through subsequent Reserved Matters and detailed planning applications.
+- 140 Where the planning application is submitted as an outline application, the Design and Access Statement, which forms part of the application should provide the basis for quality of layout and design to be delivered through subsequent Reserved Matters and detailed planning applications.
 This should be achieved by a process of design coding which builds on the strategic objectives and development/design principles set out within this document.

-- 139 Applicants will be expected to demonstrate how they have incorporated high standards of design through the design process and how these will be delivered through to completion.
+- 141 Applicants will be expected to demonstrate how they have incorporated high standards of design through the design process and how these will be delivered through to completion.
 They will also consider subsequent management and maintenance issues.
 If the applicants are not the developer then they will need to set out how the standards will be secured.

-- 140 The Local Planning Authority will expect that any outline application will provide as a minimum:
+- 142 The Local Planning Authority will expect that the application, if it is submitted as an outline application, will provide as a minimum:

 - Details of uses proposed across the site,

 - The amount of development for each use,

 - An indicative layout,

 - Parameters for the sizes of buildings; and

 - Indicative access points.

-- 141 In addition to this the design coding/principles within the Design and Access Statement will prescribe the overall character of the development and the specific design approaches across the site including:
+- 143 In addition to this the design coding/principles within the Design and Access Statement will prescribe the overall character of the development and the specific design approaches across the site including:

 - Street design,

 - Buildings scale, massing,

 - Building layout and architectural design,

 - Use of materials,

 - Public spaces,

 - Car parking and cycle parking,

 - Community buildings and facilities,

 - Sustainability.